Joarnixon/Joarnixon/README.md

 Glad to see you there!
 There will be:

-- My fantastic experiments with all the craziest ideas that come to my mind (if i have any time to make them real)
+- My experiments (if i have any time to make them real)
 - My code projects in which I am interested in
-- Maybe some day will write my math theoretical inferences

 # Worth noticing: